Bob Arum: Background and early life

-Arum was born in the borough Brooklyn of New York City.
+Arum was born in the New York City borough of Brooklyn.
 He grew up in the Crown Heights section of New York, with an Orthodox Jewish background.

 Education and legal career

 He attended Erasmus Hall High School, New York University, then Harvard Law School with fellow students recalled as "snooty guys from the prep schools and the eating clubs," where he was graduated cum laude.
 He worked as an attorney in the United States Department of Justice during the Kennedy administration, and had little interest in boxing until 1965.

 Following the 1963 assassination of John F. Kennedy and his Justice Department service under Robert F. Kennedy; Arum joined Wall Street law firm Phillips, Nizer, Benjamin, Krim & Ballon, where he researched Kennedy's assassination for senior partner Louis Nizer, author of the foreword to the Warren Commission Report.

 In 1963, as a prosecutor for the Department of Justice, Arum's work led to the indictment of the president of the Washington Heights Savings and Loan Association, Floyd Cramer, for leading a mortgage tax-evasion scheme.
 Cramer committed suicide hours after being indicted, at which time Arum recalled, "What kind of person causes another man to take his own life?
 I was ashamed.
 I knew then that I wasn't cut out to be a prosecutor".
 Arum continued to practice civil law until dissolving his office in 1979.